seanbreckenridge/calcurse-load/README.md

 `gcal_index` has nothing to do with calcurse inherently, it could be used on its own to export all your current data from Google Calendar.

 The data for calcurse is typically kept in `$XDG_DATA_HOME/calcurse` (`$HOME/.local/share/calcurse`).
 In addition to that, this maintains a data directory in `$XDG_DATA_HOME/calcurse_load`.
 The `gcal` calcurse hook tries to read any JSON files in that directory for Google Calendar events.
 If theres description/extra information for events from Google Calendar, this attaches corresponding notes to each calcurse event.
+Specifically, it:

-Specifically, it: loads the calcurse appointments file, removing any Google Calendar events (which are tagged with the `[gcal]`), generates Google Calendar events from the JSON, and writes back to the appointments file.
+- Loads the calcurse appointments file
+- Removing any Google Calendar events (which are tagged with `[gcal]`)
+- Generates Google Calendar events from the JSON
+- Writes back to the appointments file.

 The `post-save` `todotxt` hook converts the `calcurse` todos back to `todotxt` todos, and updates the `todotxt` file if any todos were added.
 A `todo.txt` is searched for in one of the common locations (`~/.config/todo/todo.txt`, `~/.todo/todo.txt` (or specify with `TODOTXT_FILE`)).